News

 Kansas Economic Policy Conference to Address Policy Interventions in Time of Crisis

-novel coronavirus pandemic hit the United States in March 2020, government at all levels needed to manage a public health crisis, continue providing essential services and stave off economic disaster.
-However, public health interventions, such as stay-at-home orders and contact tracing, have had mixed reception from the public and mixed...
+When the novel coronavirus pandemic hit the United States in March 2020, government at all levels needed to manage a public health crisis, continue providing essential services and stave off economic disaster.
+However, public health interventions, such as stay-at-home orders and contact tracing, have had mixed reception from the public...

 KU Partnering With 3 Kansas Counties to Effectively Use COVID Relief Funds for Community Needs